 Lithium Americas Corp.
 (LAC) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the metals and mining company had lost 8.84% over the past month, lagging the Basic Materials sector's gain of 0.68% and the S&P 500's gain of 3.13% in that time.
+Prior to today's trading, shares of the metals and mining company had gained 1.24% over the past month.
+This has lagged the Basic Materials sector's gain of 3.73% and the S&P 500's gain of 5.67% in that time.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Lithium Americas Corp. currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 13.53% lower.
+Lithium Americas Corp. is currently a Zacks Rank #4 (Sell).

-Investors should also note Lithium Americas Corp.'s current valuation metrics, including its Forward P/E ratio of 19.2.
-For comparison, its industry has an average Forward P/E of 13.69, which means Lithium Americas Corp. is trading at a premium to the group.
+Valuation is also important, so investors should note that Lithium Americas Corp. has a Forward P/E ratio of 23.85 right now.
+Its industry sports an average Forward P/E of 14.28, so we one might conclude that Lithium Americas Corp. is trading at a premium comparatively.

 The Chemical - Diversified industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 200, putting it in the bottom 21% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 199, which puts it in the bottom 22% of all 250+ industries.